Stay in touch with us!

 Join your community in this international day of remembrance, celebration, and action.
 Organized by the Southern Nevada Harm Reduction Alliance, this annual event will take place virtually and streamed live online.
 Please help share this event with others.

-The Southern Nevada Harm Reduction Alliance (SNHRA) is committed to the health and well-being of people who use drugs by reducing drug related stigma, overdoses and the harmful affects of drugs within the Southern Nevada Community regardless of their circumstances.
+The Southern Nevada Harm Reduction Alliance (SNHRA) is committed to the health and well-being of the people of Southern Nevada by reducing stigma, risks associated with sex, overdoses, and the harmful effects of drugs/substances within the community regardless of their circumstances.

 Recent articles published about overdose rates.